In 2013 a project on cultural and creative research was launched and will result in a model strategy for sustainable urban and cultural development.

 Secondly, the Liechtenstein National Museum commemorated the history of the postage stamp in the small state in 2012 with its exhibit "100 Years of Liechtenstein Stamps 1912-2012".
 The high artistic quality of the postage stamps attracts the interest of philatelists worldwide.
 The first Liechtenstein stamps appeared on 1 February 1912 and showed the portrait of Reigning Prince Johann II in three denominations.
 They were designed by Jugendstil artist Koloman Moser, one of the founders of the Vienna Secession in 1897.
 The first stamp series was based on the postal treaty between Liechtenstein and Austria.
 The conclusion of the postal treaty with Switzerland, which entered into force on 1 February 1921, was a significant turning point in the history of Liechtenstein postage stamps.
 After the First World War, when the Danube Monarchy collapsed, Liechtenstein turned toward Switzerland.
 With the postal treaty of 1921, Switzerland took over postal and telephone services in Liechtenstein, but allowed the country to issue its own stamps.

-In 2013, the Institute of Architecture and Planning at the University of Liechtenstein launched a research project on cultural and creative sciences.
-The researchers are analysing the role of architectural design in the creative industry of Liechtenstein and the Alpine Rhine Valley.
-On the basis of this foundational knowledge, they are developing a model strategy for sustainable urban and cultural development.
+In 2013, Liechtenstein discovered its potential as a country for the cultural and creative industries.
+The Institute of Architecture and Planning at the University of Liechtenstein launched a research project on cultural and creative sciences.
+The researchers analysed the role of architectural design in the creative industry of Liechtenstein and the Alpine Rhine Valley.
+On the basis of this foundational knowledge, they are planning to develop a model strategy for sustainable urban and cultural development.
 At the 2013 Liechtenstein Cultural Forum, an exchange with experts in the fields of architecture and culture from Liechtenstein and its neighbouring countries took place under the title of "Cultural Space and Spatial Culture".
 The starting point of the project is the Liechtenstein Cultural Mission Statement of 2011, in which the Ministry of Culture of the Government of the Principality of Liechtenstein defines the goal of promoting the cultural and creative industries.
 The vision is by 2020 to develop into a country that is perceived internationally through its culture.
 In this way, Liechtenstein is following the plan of the European Union to invest more heavily in the cultural and creative sector.
+In September 2014, the University of Liechtenstein presented the first Creative Industry Report for the country on the basis of statistical data for the years 2005, 2008, and 2011.
+According to that report, the number of people employed in the creative industries is comparable to cities such as Vienna and Zurich.
+The report is considered an important step for making the huge creative potential of the country visible (see also chapter 4.2.3).